crigroup/osrobotics/control/examples.md

 simultaneously control the force in some task directions and the position in others, a scheme known as *hybrid position-force control*.
-Consider for instance the task of sliding the robot end-effector on a tabletop (Fig. 1), which can be found in assembly or grinding.
+Consider for instance the task of sliding the robot end-effector on a tabletop, which can be found in assembly or grinding.

 ![Sliding the robot end-effector on a tabletop](../assets/control/hybrid.png)